jhuntwork/jote/README.md

   - another tag
 ```

-Everything following the frontmatter section is the actual Markdown content.
+Everything following the front matter section is the actual Markdown content.

 ### Listing all notes